Faint corporate praise greets TPP trade deal

 LOST CONCESSIONS

-In India, there was concern that exports to the United States would suffer from the loss of zero-duty export concessions.
+In India, there was concern that exports to the U.S. would be hit because of the loss of zero-duty export concessions.

 "If the deal is implemented, India's exports of products like textile and leather will be severely affected," said Abhijit Das, head of the Centre for WTO studies, a think-tank run by India's Ministry of Commerce and Industry.

-He suggested the deal could nudge India into restarting negotiations on a free-trade agreement with the EU.
+It could even, he suggested, nudge India into restarting negotiations on a free-trade agreement with the European Union.

-Among those expected to welcome the deal are U.S.-based global e-commerce companies like Google (GOOGL.O) and Uber [UBER.UL], who will have restrictions removed on sales into foreign markets, including existing requirements that they establish local infrastructures.
+Among those expected to welcome the deal are U.S.-based global e-commerce companies like Google and Uber , who will have restrictions removed on sales into foreign markets, including existing requirements that they establish local infrastructure.

 The U.S. Trade Representative office welcomed the "cutting-edge rules to promote internet-based commerce - a central area of American leadership".